Does Everyone That Uses Opiates Get Addicted?

-Opiates are a very addictive classification of chemical substances – however, this does not mean that every individual who uses an opiate will develop a physical and psychological dependency.
+Opiates are a very addictive classification of chemical substances.
+However, this does not mean that every individual who uses an opiate will develop a physical and psychological dependency.
 In many cases, opiates are prescribed by medical professionals to treat pain-related disorders.
 Some examples of prescription opiates include oxycodone, hydrocodone, codeine, methadone, and morphine.
-In most cases these medications are prescribed to be taken short-term considering they are so habit-forming, and when taken exactly as prescribed they rarely cause issues.
+These medications are prescribed to be taken short-term considering they are so habit-forming, and when taken exactly as prescribed they rarely cause issues.
 However, some individuals are prone to substance abuse and dependence for several reasons.
 Some of these reasons include:

 - Genetic predisposition.